zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Reporter omits the contact index.
   * 1a1.
-PressPal requests the contact index.
-  * 1a2.
-Reporter provides it.
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 1b.
 Reporter omits all optional fields.
   * 1b1.
-PressPal informs the Reporter that at least one field must be provided.
+PressPal shows an invalid command error message.
-    Use case ends.
+    Use case resumes at step 1.

 * 2a.
 PressPal detects an invalid index (e.g., non-integer or out of range).
   * 2a1.
-PressPal requests a valid index and explains the issue.
-  * 2a2.
-Reporter provides a valid index.
-    Steps 2a1–2a2 repeat until valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2b.
-PressPal detects invalid field formats (e.g., invalid email, phone number, or role/organisation exceed 50 characters)).
+PressPal detects invalid field formats (e.g., invalid email, phone number, or role/organisation exceeding character limits).
   * 2b1.
-PressPal requests corrected input and explains the issue.
-  * 2b2.
-Reporter provides valid field values.
-    Steps 2b1–2b2 repeat until all fields are valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 3.
+    Use case resumes at step 1.

 * 3a.
 Reporter attempts to delete both phone and email fields.
   * 3a1.
 PressPal rejects the update and informs that at least one contact method must remain.
-    Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.*
-  * *a1.
-PressPal requests confirmation of cancellation.*
-  * *a2.
-Reporter confirms cancellation.*
-    Use case ends.
+    Use case resumes at step 1.

 ### UC11 – Display the upcoming interview